About the author

 1. Secure insurance

-The purpose of this meeting is to review production schedules and shooting plans.
-Generally, your location manager and production manager should attend, as well as members of the OFTB, and representatives of other relevant agencies.
+Ideally, filmmakers should aim to schedule this meeting three weeks in advance.
+But the absolute latest is five days before filming.
+Generally, the location manager and production manager will attend, as well as members of the OFTB, and representatives of other relevant agencies.

 NYC Film Permits - Set Pre Production Meetings - Wrapbook